-These dogs are huge, weighing up to 170 pounds and standing 30 inches tall.
-As one may expect, they were bred to be brave guardians.
-And with their thick frame and muscular build, it would be a shame if they weren’t bred to protect farms and livestock in the mountainous region.
+These dogs are huge, weighing up to 170 lbs and standing 30 inches tall.
+As one may expect, they were bred to be fierce guardians.
+And with their thick frame and muscular build, it would be a shame if they weren’t used to protect farms and livestock.

 For centuries, Caucasian Shepherds were premier companions for local farmers.
-They really did everything, from guarding livestock to other various farm jobs.
-However, they are very different dogs in the home compared to when they’re on the field.
-They know when to turn their intensity up and down.
+They really did it all, from guarding livestock to pulling loads, and other various farm jobs.
+However, they know when to turn their intensity up and down.
 So, they can be good family dogs too.

 Caucasian Shepherd Temperament

 Caucasian Shepherds have all the qualities of a great guard dog.
 They’re bold, brave, fierce and highly confident in themselves – as they should.
 But when they’re at home in a loving environment, Caucasian Shepherds can be very different dogs.

 They’re loyal, sweet, calm and affectionate towards the family members.
 And yes, this includes children and other pets too!
 Like with most guard dogs, they’ll be wary of strangers and may take a while to warm up to them.
-But that is expected from most guard dogs.
+But that’s expected out of most guard dogs.

-As for training, these giant dogs need a dominant leader for the pack.
-Establish dominance early on when they’re still relative small.
+As for training, these giant dogs need a dominant leader.
+Establish dominance early on when they’re still small.
 Be consistent while using only positive reinforcement for training.
-Socialization would be a huge plus for these dogs, as with all dominant breeds.
+Socializing would be a huge plus for these dogs, as with all dominant breeds.

 6. Central Asian Shepherd

 Highlights: Independent, Confident, Brave

 One of the most ancient breeds, the Central Asian Shepherd can be traced back to over 5,000 years ago.
 And like a Caucasian Shepherd, these Shepherd dogs have been guarding local farmer livestock and properties for thousands of years.

-Though they were believed to have originated from somewhere in Central Asia, Russia (Soviet Union) was credited for standardizing this breed in the 1920’s.
+Though they were believed to have originated from somewhere in Central Asia, the Soviet Union was credited for standardizing this breed in the 1920’s.
 After the fall of the USSR, a new variation of these dogs were bred, called the Central Asian Ovcharka.